xrzhuang/mapsapi/README.md

 Now that everything's set up, we're going to start adding to our application.
 Throughout building you can run `yarn start` from **workshop-ws-04-23-maps** to see your changes in real time!

 You should see this image!
 If you do you're all set to go.

+:warning: Note we're at localhost:3000.
+New starter pack, new adddress. :flushed:

 ![](./img/startpage.png)